 The amount of chicken the paste will service will vary with the surface area of the parts.
 Spread it around on all the outside surfaces and put the chicken in a bowl or zipper-sealable bag, and refrigerate for 18-36 hours.

 When you’re ready to cook the chicken, set up the grill and be sure to have soaked some kind of wood for smoke.
 I love hickory chips, but you might prefer something else.
 You’ll need enough fuel to cook the chicken for up to 45 minutes.
-If you’re using coal, arrange them for indirect heat or cook at/under 300 if you’re using gas.
+If you’re using coal, arrange the grill for indirect heat or cook at/under 300º F if you’re using gas.
 Make sure you have a lot of smoke going and place the chicken skin side up, cover the grill and let it cook for 25-30 minutes.
 Keep an eye on it just to make sure you don’t have any flare-ups.
 The chicken will be a lovely color at this point.
 Turn the chicken over and cook for another 10 minutes.
 Start to check whether the chicken is cooked through.
 The timing will vary depending on the thickness of the meat and the temperature of the grill.
 The chicken is going to be dark (not burnt) on the outside when it’s fully cooked.